Brudigia/MyDevSecOpsSite/README.md

 <br><br>
 My name is Bruno Di Giandomenico.
 <br><br>
-I am trying to finish this course on DevSecOps, it has been **incredibly** usefu l for me and my job.
+I am trying to finish this course on DevSecOps, it has been **incredibly** useful for me and my job.